 Managing Chronic Conditions From Home

 Mount Sinai’s Condition Management Program offers a Remote Patient Monitoring (RPM) service that uses in-home devices to monitor patient’s vital signs remotely.
-For example, a patient living with hypertension would receive a blood pressure monitor that send readings taken in the patient’s home directly to the patient’s electronic medical chart for evaluation by their physician and our team of clinical pharmacists.
+For example, a patient living with hypertension would receive a blood pressure monitor that sends readings taken in the patient’s home directly to the patient’s electronic medical chart for evaluation by their physician and our team of clinical pharmacists.

 How does Remote Patient Monitoring work at home?

-Currently, this program serves patients living with uncontrolled hypertension, heart failure, COVID-19 management and high-risk obstetrics, including gestational hypertension.
+Currently, this program serves patients living with uncontrolled hypertension, heart failure, COVID-19 management, and high-risk obstetrics, including gestational hypertension.
 Services for diabetes and pulmonology conditions are coming soon.